fdformula/FiniteDifferenceFormula.jl/README.md

 ### function ```activatejuliafunction(n, points, k, m)``` or ```verifyformula(n, points, k, m)```

-It allows users to load a formula from some source to test and see if it is correct.
+They are the same.
+Each allows users to load a formula from some source to test and see if it is correct.
 If it is valid, its truncation error in the big-O notation can be determined.
 Furthermore, if the input data is not for a valid formula, it tries also to find one, if possible, using n and points.

 Here, n is the order of a derivative, points are a list, k is a list of the corresponding coefficients of a formula, and m is the coefficient of the term f^(n)(x[i]) in the linear